-However, there are a few exceptions when a low-budget film exceeds all expectations and manages to prevail against all odds.
+However, there are a few exceptions when a low-budget film exceeds all expectations and manages to prevail against all odds, just like it sometimes happens when using Spinit bonus code.
 When this happens, unknown actors become stars and directors are turned into legends.
 You’d be surprised by how many indie movies have become huge hits.
 Let’s check them out.

 Enter the Dragon (1973)

 Today, we all know Bruce Lee as one of the most celebrated martial arts movie stars ever, but he wasn’t always held in such esteem.
 Although his movies were big hits in Hong Kong, he was relatively unknown in the States until the release of Enter the Dragon.
 With a restrained budget of $845,000, Enter the Dragon grossed exceptionally well in the US, earning more than $20 in North America alone.

 Viewers were mesmerized by Bruce Lee’s physical appearance and his performance in fighting scenes.
 Unfortunately, Bruce Lee’s premature death shocked the world, but Enter the Dragon will be fondly remembered ever after.